Growers PIPE Up for High-Tech Tools

 Penn State adapts early warning system for key pests, new crops

 Pest forecasting models are a powerful IPM tool, but high-tech early-warning systems require significant investment and technical expertise.
-To save costs, IPM researchers in Pennsylvania have adapted an existing online system that is benefitting growers throughout the state.
+To save costs, IPM researchers in Pennsylvania have adapted an existing online system that is benefiting growers throughout the state.

 The Pennsylvania Pest Information Platform for Extension and Education, or PA PIPE, was developed by Penn State’s College of Agricultural Sciences and an IT firm called ZedX, Inc. The system is based on a tool known as ipmPIPE, created in 2004 as a national decision support system for managing soybean rust.